IFB-ElixirFr/biosphere-microcloud/frontend/README.md

 * after we setup MicroScope.

 For the first part, we adapted the procedure described [here](https://www.howtoforge.com/tutorial/centos-lamp-server-apache-mysql-php/) (based on remi repository).
-The epel repository is already installed on parent.
+The [epel repository](https://fedoraproject.org/wiki/EPEL) is already installed on parent image.
 We also need to install Tcl/TK for password generation.

 MicroScope installation is not done yet.